bakdata/ci-templates/actions/python-poetry-bump-version/README.md

 # python-poetry-bump-version

-This composite action bumps the python package version depending on the release type.
-The [poetry version](https://python-poetry.org/docs/cli/#version) command is used to bump the version and change it in the `pyproject.toml` file.
+This composite action bumps the Python package version depending on the release type.
+The [`poetry version`](https://python-poetry.org/docs/cli/#version) command is used to bump the version and change it in the `pyproject.toml` file.
 It will output the old and new bumped versions.

 ## Dependencies